coastline of Spain

 With many postings available and no formal Spanish language qualifications required, the programme in Spain is open to a wide variety of candidates.

-Language Assistants in Spain are considered participants of a grant funded mobility programme and receive a monthly stipend, rather than a paid salary with contract of employment.
-As such, the programme may not be suited to those looking to relocate to Spain permanently, or candidates with dependants due to allocation timelines and the need for flexibility regarding locations.
+Language Assistants in Spain are participants of a grant funded mobility programme and receive a monthly stipend, rather than a paid salary with contract of employment.

 Am I eligible?